csh03/ECE297-Mapping-Project/README.md

 Mapping 101+4 is a geographic information system (GIS) that provides users with map information for cities all around the globe.
 Developed in C++ with the GTK graphics library.
 Map data is courtesy of the OpenStreetMap API.
 Mapping 101+4 allows users to view street names, points of interest, and transit lines, as well as providing directions functionality, similar to common GPS applications today.

 Please note that this project's code is **NOT** open-source, as it is property of the ECE297 course at the University of Toronto.
-Please contact chris.shih@mail.utoronto.ca directly for further inquiries.
+Please contact chris.shih@mail.utoronto.ca or winson.tang@mail.utoronto.ca directly for further inquiries.

 ## Features
 * Mouse drag to pan across city map.